ttokttokttok/lincoln-douglas/MILESTONE_1.md

    - [x] Implement signal queuing for async stream handling
    - [x] Implement proper signal routing (offer/answer/ice)
    - [x] Test P2P video connection between two clients
+   - [x] **Fix: Peer connection race condition** - Added retry mechanism for peer initiation (see note below)

+   > **Note on Peer Connection Timing (2024-12-26):** Fixed an issue where video connection would be delayed by minutes if debaters didn't select their sides immediately.
+The root cause was a race condition between `localStream` becoming ready and `room` state updates.
+The peer connection initiation effect depends on both conditions being true, but they can update at different times.
+The person with the "higher" ID (lexicographic UUID comparison) is responsible for initiating, but if their `localStream` wasn't ready when the opponent joined, the effect wouldn't trigger reliably. **Fix:** Added a 500ms retry mechanism that continues trying to initiate the peer connection for up to 5 seconds after both conditions are met.
+This ensures the connection happens regardless of the exact timing of state updates.

 4. **Phase 4: Timer + Debate Flow** ✅ COMPLETE
    - [x] Implement useTimer hook